oVirt/ovirt-site/source/db-issues/materializedviews.html.md

 ## Schedule

-The simplest way to schedule all Materialized Views updates is via a *'cron* job that will perform the following command
+The simplest way to schedule all Materialized Views updates is via a **cron** job that will perform the following command

 `  psql -U `<user>` -c "select RefreshAllMaterializedViews(false);" `<db>